uroshm/listen/README.md

 The project includes Docker support for running the backend, frontend, and database in containers.

 ### Running with Docker
+First, build the back-end.
+Navigate to the backend directory and run `./gradlew clean build`.
+Next, build the front-end.
+Navigate to the frontend directory and run `npm run clean && npm run build`.

-To run the entire application using Docker, use the following command:
+Now, to run the entire application using Docker, use the following command:
 ```sh
 docker-compose up
 ```